-Sec.
+- Sec.
 1 The playing field is the area within which the ball may be legally played and fielded.
 The playing field shall have a clear and unobstructed area within the radius of the prescribed fence distances from home plate between the foul lines (diagram in back of book).
-Umpire equipment and ball racks shall be considered part of the playing field.

-Sec.
-2 Ground rules or special rules establishing the limits of the playing field may be agreed upon by leagues or opposing teams whenever backstops, fences, stands, vehicles, spectators or other obstructions are within the prescribed area.

-Sec.
-3 PLAYING FIELD LAYOUT should include foul lines and the following:
+Umpire equipment and ball racks shall be considered part of the playing field. - Sec.
+2 Ground rules or special rules establishing the limits of the playing field may be agreed upon by leagues or opposing teams whenever backstops, fences, stands, vehicles, spectators or other obstructions are within the prescribed area. - Sec.
+3 PLAYING FIELD LAYOUT should include foul lines and the following: - a.

-- a.
 SCORING PLATE is located in foul territory eight feet from the point of home plate and in line with the first base line. - b.
 BATTER'S ON-DECK CIRCLES are five-foot circles placed in foul territory close to the dugout area.
 They are located between home plate and first base, and between home plate and third base. - c.
 BATTER'S BOX - one on each side of the strike zone plate, each measuring three feet by seven feet, six inches.
 The inside lines of the batter's box shall be six inches from home plate.
-The front line shall be four feet, six inches in front of the center of the plate.

-- d.
-CATCHER'S BOX shall be ten feet in length from the rear outside corners of the batter's boxes and shall be eight feet, five inches wide. - e.
+The front line shall be four feet, six inches in front of the center of the plate. - d.
+CATCHER'S BOX shall be ten feet in length from the rear outside corners of the batter's boxes and shall be eight feet, five inches wide.

+- e.
 COACH'S BOX: A box 15 feet long, drawn in foul territory just inside the first and third base bags.
 The box is parallel to and eight feet from the foul lines and extends from first and third bases toward home plate. - f.
 OFFICIAL DIAMOND: Shall have base distances of 65 feet (or 70 feet if 65-foot facilities are not available).
-(See Rule 12 for Women's program exceptions.) - g.
+In the 65+, 70+ and 75+ divisions, base distances shall be 60 feet when park facilities allow, and outfield fence distance shall be a maximum of 250 feet and a minimum of 200 feet when park facilities allow. - g.
 PITCHER'S PLATE/BOX: Shall consist of an area from the front of the pitcher's plate (50 feet from home plate) that extends back ten feet behind the pitcher's plate.
-(See Rule 12 for women's exception) The pitcher's box shall be 24 inches wide and perpendicular to the pitcher's plate.
+In the 75+ division only, the front of the pitching box will be 47 feet from home plate.
+The pitcher's box shall be 24 inches wide and perpendicular to the pitcher's plate.
 This area should be chalked off.
 EFFECT: Allows the pitcher to release the ball from 50 feet to 60 feet from home plate. - h.
 DISTANCE ERROR: If during the course of a game any base distance, field distance or pitching distance is found to be in error, the error should be corrected immediately, and the game will continue.
 All previous plays stand.
 This is not a point to be protested. - i.
 STRIKE ZONE MAT: The mat will measure 21 inches wide and 35 inches long with a white home plate centered at the front of the mat that measures 17 inches across the front, eight and one-half inches down each side and 12 inches diagonally to a point nearest the catcher.
 The white area will be referred to as home plate.